International-Data-Spaces-Association/InformationModel/evaluation_external/README.md

 The prefix `ids` is defined locally in the **IDS Information model** by `@prefix ids: <https://w3id.org/idsa/core/> .`

 We can observe that an `ids:Resource` has a label (`rdfs:label`) and a comment (`rdfs:comment`).
-Also by the properties we can see that a `ids:resourcePart` is in the domain of an `ids:Resource`, meaning that any resource with this property is an instance of a Resource.
-A similar situation is given for the properties `ids:resourceEndpoint` and `ids:contractOffer`.
-Moreover, there are other properties defined in the domain of a Resource, but we will omit them here for the sake of the example.
+From the properties we know that an `ids:resourcePart` is in the domain of an `ids:Resource`, meaning that any resource with this property is an instance of a Resource.
+The same reasoning can be applied to the properties `ids:resourceEndpoint` and `ids:contractOffer`.
+Further properties are defined in the domain of a Resource, but will be omitted in this example.

-Now we consider the validations already included in the **IDS Information model** (available in *../testing/content/ResourceShape.ttl*), here a snipped:
+Now we consider the validations already included in the **IDS Information model** (available in *../testing/content/ResourceShape.ttl*).
+See also the following snippet:

 ```
 shapes:ResourceShape